ttrssreal/jessie-cafe/content/posts/bypassing-a-waf-with-autocomplete/index.md

 +++
-title = 'Bypassing a WAF With Autocomplete' date = 2024-07-15T10:33:59+12:00 draft = false
+title = "Bypassing a WAF With Autocomplete" date = 2024-07-15T10:33:59+12:00 draft = false
+description = "Hacking a farming website!"
 +++

 A few months ago, I was looking at a popular New Zealand website.
 I came across their search feature.